-TISC applies the average marks scaling (AMS) method to the combined score of all students for a course.
-This method uses the overall achievements in other courses of the group of students studying a particular course to adjust the combined score of the course to calculate 'scaled' scores.
+TISC applies the average marks scaling (AMS) method to equate the combined scores of all students.
 Scaling adjusts for differences in difficulty between courses and ensures that, in terms of access to university, students are not disadvantaged if they choose to study difficult courses.